 The sport was introduced by Spanish conquistadors in Mexico some 500 years ago.
 Animal protection laws exist in some Mexican states, however, bulls are not included in these.

 Street food is a huge part of Mexican food culture.
-A lot of fast foods prepared on the streets and in market stalls are called antojitos (“little cravings”) because they are generally small snacks and not a full meal.
+A lot of fast foods prepared on the streets and in market stalls are called antojitos (“little cravings”) because they are generally small snacks and not full meals.

-However with that being said, you can also find tacos, papas francescas (French fries), burros, and other Mexican food favorites served at street food stands.
+However, with that being said, you can also find tacos, papas a la francescas (French fries), burros, and other Mexican food favorites served at street food stands.
 You will note that the options vary significantly from one part of Mexico to another.
 For instance, Yucatan food is unlike food found elsewhere in the country.

 Traditionally, you order your street food and stand and eat it by the stand from where you purchased it.
 You can easily find a filling snack for well under 100 pesos.

 Carnival is one of the most elaborate and exciting Mexican traditions.
 In 2024, this will take place between the 23rd and the 25th of February.